 It is expected that all teaching faculty have a minimum of a Master's degree with 18 graduate semester hours in the field in which they teach, and/or approved alternative credentialing.
 The following guidelines are provided to help establish consistency in offers of academic rank that are a part of job offers to prospective faculty members.

 2.5 RANK IN INITIAL APPOINTMENT

-2.5.1 Lecturer (College level classes)
+2.5.1 Part-time (Adjunct) Faculty